central-network/wat4wasm/README.md

 )
 ```

 This code segment will be replaced with content of "some-path.wat" file.
 Compiler reads file as a string and replaces with (include "some-path.wat") frame.
+This skill works recursively, so you can use another "include" code in your sub-content wat files.

 For example, consider that your project folder has two files:
 - test.wat